Luknimit Singklongsi: Biography and career

-Luknimit started Muay Thai at only 6 years old, inspired by his oldest brother who was already well known at the time.
+Luknimit started Muay Thai at only 6 years old, inspired by his oldest brother who was already well-known at the time.

 Born into the Popiam family, he has four brothers, all of whom were accomplished boxers.
 His oldest brother, Charnsak Singklongsi was a Lumpinee Stadium Champion at 108 lbs and beat Saenchai multiple times.
 Another brother, Taweesak Singklongsi was a Lumpinee Stadium Champion and S1 World Champion at 108 lbs.
 Taweesak's twin, Taweeporn was a boxing Champion of Hong Kong.
-Luknimit's youngest brother, Khochasarn Singklongsi had a notable knockout win over Namsaknoi Yudthagarngamtorn and once fought for the Lumpinee Stadium title against Attachai Fairtex.
-Khochasarn died at 23 years old due to a motorcycle accident.
+Luknimit's youngest brother, Kotchasarn Singklongsi had a notable knockout win over Namsaknoi Yudthagarngamtorn and twice fought for the Lumpinee Stadium title against Attachai Fairtex and Singsarawat 13Coins.
+Kotchasarn died at 23 years old in a motorcycle accident.

-Luknimit started his career at the infamous Lukprabat camp in Saraburi Province, but soon moved to the Singklongsi camp with his brothers, in his hometown of Lopburi where he has stayed for over 20 years.
+Luknimit started his career at the Lukprabat camp in Saraburi Province, but soon moved to the Singklongsi Gym with his brothers in his home province of Lopburi where he has stayed for over 20 years.

 Luknimit has been ranked n°1 at both Rajadamnern Stadium and Lumpinee Stadium multiple times in his long career.

 At his best, he has beaten Wanheng Menayothin, Norasing Lukbanyai, Thongchai Tor.Silachai, Kaimukkao Por.Thairongruangkamai, Kaonar P.K.Saenchaimuaythaigym, Thanonchai Thanakorngym, Superbank Mor.Ratanabandit, Thaksinlek Kiatniwat, Chorfah Tor.Sangtiennoi, Prajanchai P.K.Saenchaimuaythaigym, and Suakim P.K.Saenchaimuaythaigym.